La Sportiva Kaptiva Reviewed for Performance and Quality Review Facts

 The FriXion XF outsole and those bold lugs provide just the kind of traction one would expect from such an aggressive-looking outsole.
 The chances of experiencing any sort of slipping in the La Sportiva

-While the La Sportiva Kaptiva definitely isn’t a stability shoe
+While the La Sportiva Kaptiva isn’t a stability shoe

-, the sock-like construction of the upper, along with the exoskeleton, provide just enough lateral stability that a trail running shoe needs in order to provide a confident and stable ride.
+, the sock-like construction of the upper, along with the exoskeleton, provide just enough lateral stability that a trail running shoe needs to give a confident and stable ride.
 In the sole of the shoe, you’ll find a TPU stabilizer aimed at providing torsional stability and balancing your stride, regardless of the terrain beneath the foot.

 ● FriXion XF 2.0 rubber outsole